aatishrana/Thinny/_posts/2017-11-03-dependency-injection.md

 	}
 }
 ```
 This has created a lot of boilerplate code, which doesn't do anything but waste a lot of developer's time.
-This boilerplate also have to be created in right order otherwise it won't work.
+This boilerplate also has to be created in right order otherwise it won't work.
 This can easily become very complex and hard to maintain if we are working on a large project.

 To avoid this, we can use a D.I library, which we will discuss in future posts.